thinlizzy/Caya/HOWTO.md

 ### Grid2D

-The Grid2D class is a simple container for a 2D matrix of values.
+The Grid2D class is a container for a 2D matrix of values.
 It can be instantiated in the following way:
 ```JavaScript
 // creates a grid of size 100x100 with the default value 0
 var gridWidth = 100;